grafana/grafana/pkg/services/live/leader/readme.md

 Redis should be available – for now we can disconnect client, this should not be often, but can make retries to Redis at this point.

-### Failure scenario #5: Existing subscription consumes events from another leadershipID stream
+### Failure scenario #5: Existing subscription consumes events from a stream with another leadershipID

+0s
+...
+message
+message
+10s

 But what if we are getting messages from another acquired leadership?
 Maybe attach leadership ID to publications?